paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-024-indian-land-consolidation.md

 ## § 2204.
 Purchase of trust or restricted or controlled lands at no less than fair market value; requisite conditions
 **(a) Purchase of land**

-(1) **In general** — Subject to subsection (b) of this section, any Indian tribe may purchase, at not less than fair market value and with the consent of the owners of the interests, part or all of the interests in—
+(1) **In general** — Subject to subsection (b), any Indian tribe may purchase, at not less than fair market value and with the consent of the owners of the interests, part or all of the interests in—

   (A) any tract of trust or restricted land within the boundaries of the reservation of the tribe; or